 The rod of iron represents the Mormon Scriptures (what is taught in their General Conferences, the Book of Mormon, Doctrine and Covenants, Pearl of Great Price, and the Bible).

 that rely on the Bible alone as their sole authority, are viewed by Mormons as not having the fullness of the gospel.
-Gospel authority must come by way of the Church of Jesus Christ of Latter-day Saints (LDS church).
+Gospel authority must come by way of what Mormons call the Church of Jesus Christ of Latter-day Saints (LDS church).

+“eternal life”.
 This is quite significant, in that Mormons are not depicted as having the Son, nor eternal life.
-They are still in the midst of darkness (#4), and are taught they must hold onto the rod
+They are still in the midst of darkness (#4), and are taught they must hold onto the

-(#3), which represents full obedience to the teachings of the LDS church unto the end in order to receive the fullness of salvation.
-Those that are on the other side (#5) are
+rod (#3), which represents full obedience to the teachings of the LDS church unto the end in order to receive the fullness of salvation.
+Those that are on the other side (#5)

 Is obedience to the teachings of the LDS church the way to eternal life (also called exaltation by the LDS church)?